ocaml/platform-blog/opam-2-0-beta.md

   local compilers, and the possibility to define `coq` as a compiler or even use OPAM as a generic shell scripting engine with dependency tracking.

+- **Local switches:** Create switches within your projects for easier management.

+- **Inplace build:** Use opam to build directly from your source directory.

 ## Roll out

 You are very welcome to try out the Alpha, and report any issues.
 The repository